GenderMagProject/GenderMagRecordersAssistant/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Feature request template
+name: Feature request template
-About: Suggest an idea for GenderMag Recorders Assistant project
+about: Suggest an idea for GenderMag Recorders Assistant project

 ---